aws-samples/eks-blueprints-for-proton/README.md

 #### Updating an existing cluster

 Now that a Proton administrator have updated the template, login back as the `protondev` user and open your Proton environment that represents the cluster you deployed above.
-You will notice that there is a message that says that there is a new template available.
+You will notice that there is a message, in the `Template version` field, that says that there is a new template available.
 You can now update your environment to apply the new template and change the inputs.

 > Note: in this example we are updating both the template and an input parameter in that template.
-In general these can be orthogonal processes.
+In general these can be separate processes.
 That is, you can update the template functionalities without necessarily exposing the user new or different parameters, or you can update input parameters without having to update a template.
 Refer to [this Proton documentation page](https://docs.aws.amazon.com/proton/latest/adminguide/ag-env-update.html) for more details about environments updates.
 Also remember that this EKS Blueprint template is only provided as part of a demonstration tutorial.
 If you are deep into Terraform and EKS/Kubernetes you can build a template that better fits your own needs.
 Refer to the [EKS Blueprints repo](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/getting-started.md) for all the options available.

 In our scenario, you have to go to the Proton environment and click `Update minor`:

 ![update_environment](images/update_environment.png)

-At the next screen click `Edit` to get access and update your cluster parameters.
+At the next screen leave everything unchanged and click `Edit` to get access and update your cluster parameters.
 Here you can set the cluster version to 1.22:

 ![edit_cluster_params](images/edit_cluster_params.png)